-Florida Tech’s master’s in biotechnology program is just one of the four graduate level specializations in biology, that also includes cell and molecular biology, ecology and marine biology.
+Florida Tech’s master’s in biotechnology program is just one of four graduate level specializations in biology, the others being cell and molecular biology, ecology, and marine biology.

 Professors in the graduate biology department aim to create leaders in the field of biology who are ready to begin a career capable of contributing their expertise to solve complex challenges.
-The biotechnology master’s degree program offers specialization in four areas of biology, but also extensive student- and faculty-led research opportunities and internships that provide real-world experiences.
+The biotechnology master’s degree program offers extensive student- and faculty-led research opportunities and internships that provide real-world experiences.

-While many graduate students are working professionals in the area, Florida Tech also attracts students from around the world interested in a biotechnology master's degree.
-The university's location on Florida's space coast puts it close to rich marine environments, including the Indian River Lagoon – the most diverse estuary in North America – and the Atlantic Ocean.
-Florida Tech benefits from Florida's miles of coastline in the many local, state and national agencies, marine environmental consulting firms, public aquaria, mariculture companies and private marine research organizations offer internships and employment for graduates.
+The area has one of the largest high-tech workforce in the country, with more than 5,000 high-tech corporations and government and military organizations located nearby.
+This workforce also provides an abundance of internship and employment opportunities. the many local, state, and national agencies, marine environmental consulting firms, public aquaria, mariculture companies, and private marine research organizations offer internships and employment for graduates.
 Just a few hours away from the Florida Keys and the Everglades, Florida Tech is easily the best candidate for a biotechnology master’s degree program.

 The multidisciplinary biotechnology program prepares graduates for their career using the latest body of knowledge in the industry and by providing excellent research facilities for conducting state-of-the-art biotechnology research.
 This real-world experience builds a highly competitive resume that equips graduates for future employment.